 With an abundance of information flooding our media feeds, it’s difficult to decipher truth from trends in regard to dance nutrition, dancer health, and dancer wellness.
 Dancers are not just artists, they’re also athletes.
-Therefore, trusting credentialed practitioners, such as Registered Dietitian Nutritionists, helps to maximize a dancer’s strength and endurance in a way that promotes sustainable habits without the risk of injury and burnout.
+Therefore, trusting credentialed practitioners helps to maximize a dancer’s strength and endurance in a way that promotes sustainable habits without the risk of injury and burnout.

-This article will dive into the various reasons why dancers should consult with a Registered Dietitian Nutritionist for health and wellness coaching.
-We’ll also dive into the importance of building an interdisciplinary team for a dancer’s whole-body approach and what to look out for when choosing various health practitioners.
+Food advice in the realms of meal timing, macronutrient analysis, nutrition assessment, and performance optimization should be provided by a Registered Dietitian Nutritionist.
+This article will dive into the various reasons why dancers should consult with a Registered Dietitian Nutritionist for nutrition coaching.
+We’ll also dive into the importance of building an interdisciplinary team for a dancer’s whole-body approach and what to look for when choosing various health practitioners.

 In 2009, I was dancing full-time in preparation for company auditions.
-I was also a full-time college student balancing a schedule packed with classes, rehearsals, and academic coursework.
-During this time, my interest in nutrition began to skyrocket.
+I was also a full-time college student balancing a schedule saturated with classes, rehearsals, and academic coursework.
+During this time, my interest in nutrition skyrocketed.
 What I didn’t know, however, was that my obsession with “health” stemmed from a place of disordered eating.
 I needed to figure things out.